manticoresoftware/manticoresearch/manual/Creating_a_cluster/Setting_up_replication/Deleting_a_replication_cluster.md

 # Deleting a replication cluster

 <!-- example deleting a replication cluster  1 -->
 Delete statement removes a cluster specified with [name](../../Creating_a_cluster/Setting_up_replication/Setting_up_replication.md#name).
-The cluster gets removed from all the nodes, but its indexes are left intact and become active local non-replicated indexes.
+The cluster gets removed from all the nodes, but its tables are left intact and become active local non-replicated tables.

 <!-- intro -->